2408-Team-3/flytrap_terraform/README.md

 - **`default_admin_password_dashboard_login`:** The default admin password for the Flytrap dashboard.
 Replace this immediately after the first login for security.

 ### 🔧 Post-Deployment Steps
-1. **Configure DNS:** If desired, sssociate the `flytrap_app_public_ip_for_DNS` with a custom domain name using any DNS provider (e.g., AWS Route 53, GoDaddy, Cloudflare).
-This will simplify the accessing the Flytrap application.
+1. **Configure DNS:** If desired, associate the `flytrap_app_public_ip_for_DNS` with a custom domain name using any DNS provider (e.g., AWS Route 53, GoDaddy, Cloudflare).
+This will simplify accessing the Flytrap application.

     - Create an A record pointing to the public IP address (`flytrap_app_public_ip_for_DNS`).
     - For subdomains, create CNAME records pointing to the root domain or other destinations.